 Recruitment for our Board of Directors happens on an ongoing basis.
 If you’re a community-minded film and art lover with a commitment to social and environmental justice, we’d love to hear from you!

 Michael Goede has been offering bookkeeping and financial control services for ReFrame Film Festival for many years.
-He is the owner of New Leaf Business Services with clients in virtual reality software, film and TV production, construction, real estate, hospitality, retail, local non-profits and unions.
-For the last 5 years, Michael has enjoyed marrying theory and practice while teaching financial and managerial accounting in the School of Business at Trent University.
+He is the owner of Geode Business Services with clients in virtual reality software, film and TV production, construction, real estate, hospitality, retail, local non-profits and unions.
+For the last several years, Michael has enjoyed marrying theory and practice while teaching financial and managerial accounting in the School of Business at Trent University.
 Michael also coaches U18 Indoor Soccer and has been producing electronic music for 25 years.